Anushka171723/demo/README.md

 # demo
-This is for demo of git anf github.
+This is for demo of git and github.